getformo/sdk-node/CONTRIBUTING.md

 When making API changes:

 1. Update `openapi.json` with the new endpoints, schemas, or modifications
-2. Run `stainless generate` to regenerate the SDK
+2. Update `.stainless/stainless.yml` if needed (e.g., new resources, methods, or examples)
+3. Validate the configuration: `stl lint`
+4. Commit your changes: `git add openapi.json .stainless/stainless.yml && git commit -m "Update API spec"`
+5. Regenerate the SDK: `stl builds create --branch $(git branch --show-current)`
-3. Test the changes thoroughly
+6. Test the changes thoroughly
-4. Commit both the `openapi.json` changes and the regenerated SDK files
+7. Review and commit the regenerated SDK files in `sdks/sdk-server-side-typescript/`

 ## Making Changes